-'''

-Node.vectors(direction='all', failed=False)

-'''

-Get vectors that connect at this node.
+Node.vectors (direction='all', failed=False) Get vectors that connect at this node.

+Set vectors that connect at this note.

 Direction can be "incoming", "outgoing" or "all" (default).
 Failed can be True, False or all class dallinger.models.Vector(origin, destination)